zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [APZ 210.4] (#apz210 .4) {#apz210 .4 .ref .apz} "This tactic was agreed at some time
 Wah, knowing the agreed heart is central.
 Brilliant time of time And the discreet that knoweth, shall look unto the heart of the heart.
-“Appropriate time The editors' doctrine is what all editors ask.
+"Appropriate time The editors' doctrine is what all editors ask.
 Contrary, the Editorial Doctrine asks all editors to grieve The Editorial Doctrine asks that all doctrines are inhered, and the Editorial Doctrine